kahawai-sre/msdndevtest/README.md

 1. Open Windows Terminal
 2. From the drop down list of available distros, select the new distro e.g. Ubuntu-20.10:
   ![](/img/distro.jpg "Select new Ubuntu distro")
-3. When promppted, enter a new username and password.
+3. When prompted, enter a new username and password.
 4. __Remember the password__, it will be required for sudo etc.
+5. Once you have the WSL shell up, rung the following to update the Ubuntu core and packages:
+    ```
+    sudo apt-get update
+    sudo apt-get upgrade
+    sudo apt-get dist-upgrade
+    sudo apt-get autoremove
+    ```

 ## Run first boot for the new WSL instance - if installed via importing a WSL Cloud image using __wsl.exe --import ..__
 1. When creating a new Ubuntu or other WSL image via the command line, vs. Windows Store, you will need to create a new non-root user, configure for sudo, and set as the default user when opening a WSL shell for the distro.